Cloud Collision Signatures in the Central Molecular Zone: Method

 We select $10^5$ SPH particles which end the simulation within $5 \pc$ of the collision centre, and post-process their chemical evolution using {\sc uclchem} \citep{holdship2017}, a time-dependent gas-grain chemical code using the UMIST12 network \citep{mcelroy2013}.
 We take elemental abundances from \citet{sembach2000}, and assume an initially-atomic composition for all species except hydrogen, which is in the form of H$_2$.
+The molecular abundances for each tracer particle are then evolved from these initial conditions up to the final time, using the full evolutionary history of the particle's density and temperature.
 The background ultraviolet (UV) radiation field is taken to be $1.7$ \citet{habing1968} units, and the cosmic ray ionisation rate (CRIR) is set to $1.3 \times 10^{-17} {\rm \, s^{-1}}$.
 Although these parameters do not enter into the SPH simulations, the increased gas temperature of clouds in the CMZ is likely to be caused by an enhanced CRIR in this region \citep[e.g.][]{clark2013}, so we additionally investigate running the chemistry for the CMZ model with a CRIR increased by a factor of 100.
 To estimate shielding column densities to attenuate the UV field, we follow the approach in \citet{priestley2021} and multiply the local volume density by the Jeans length, and convert to extinction via a factor of $6 \times 10^{-22} {\rm \, mag \, cm^2}$ \citep{bohlin1978}.

+In addition to an increased CRIR, the UV background in the CMZ may also be higher than the Solar neighbourhood value adopted here \citep[e.g.][]{winter2020,henshaw2023}.
+However, the high column densities of our CMZ model clouds ($\sim 50$ magnitudes of extinction in the cloud centres) mean that this is unlikely to have any significant effect on the bridging features which are the focus of this paper, as they arise from the high-density compressed region at the collision interface. \citet{clark2013} investigated CMZ clouds with enhanced UV background and a self-consistent calculation of the shielding column densities using the TreeCol algorithm \citep{clark2012b}.
+In these simulations, the effect of the higher UV field is mostly limited to a very thin region around the cloud edges, suggesting that it is unlikely to have much impact on the molecular line emission we are interested in here.

 Finally, we obtain position-position-velocity (PPV) cubes of the molecular line emission using the radiative transfer code {\sc radmc3d} \citep{dullemond2012}.
 We use {\sc splash} \citep{price2007} to interpolate physical properties from the SPH simulation onto a cube with side length $10 \pc$ and spatial resolution $0.05 \pc$, and assign each cell the molecular abundances of the nearest tracer particle.
 Our output spectra cover a velocity range of $\pm 12 \kms$ with a resolution of $0.12 \kms$.
 We investigate the $J=1-0$ transitions of CO, HCO$^+$ and N$_2$H$^+$, and the $J=2-1$ transition of CS, using collisional data taken from the LAMDA database \citep{schoier2005}.
 Dust properties are a mixture of \citet{ossenkopf1994} and \citet{mathis1983} opacities, as described in \citet{clark2012}.